Complaints Against Certificants or Candidates

 CFRE International was established as a certification body for the evaluation of individuals who wish to enter, continue and/or advance in the fundraising profession through the certification process.
 In addition, the CFRE credential identifies for the public those men and women engaged in the generation of philanthropic dollars who possess the knowledge, skills, and commitment to perform their duties in an effective, conscientious, ethical, and professional manner.
-The CFRE Programme was developed to help advance the evolution of the field of philanthropic fund raising from an emerging discipline to a recognized profession.
+The CFRE Program was developed to help advance the evolution of the field of philanthropic fund raising from an emerging discipline to a recognized profession.

 Those certified (referred to as “certificants”) have successfully completed the required certification process, which includes meeting certain educational requirements, passing a certification test, verifying professional knowledge, and demonstrating experience in the profession.
 CFRE certificants subscribe to the International Statement of Ethical Principles in Fundraising established by the International Fundraising Summit and approved by 24 countries.